katehret/compinion/README.md

   * socal_variant: negative and positive adjectives, nouns and verbs.

 #### Scripts
-This folder contains the scripts for data analysis, clean-up and the retrieval of the subjectivity markers.
+This folder contains the scripts for data analysis and the retrieval of the subjectivity markers.

 * compinion.r: R commands for the visualisation and implementation of the statistics, conditional inference trees and forests presented in the related publication.
 Only tested on Linux GNU Debian, using R version 3.6.2.